sokolj1/minimal-mistakes/_posts/2018-04-05-Super-Bowl-Tableau-Dashboard.md

 author_profile: true

-classes: wide
+toc: true

+excerpt: "Dashboard visualization of Super Bowl XLIV - LII win probabilities and play descriptions"

 ---

-## Dashboard visualization of Super Bowl XLIV - LII showing win probabilities and play descriptions

 As a lifelong Giants fan, it was painful to watch the Philadelphia Eagles win their first championship since 1960, and their first Super Bowl victory in the history of the franchise.
 Gone are the days